 In addition to hosting hands-on building workshops, Highland Hemp House also will serve as a learning center.
 “Our aim is to demonstrate hempcrete as the perfect building material for human comfort and sustainability,” Bosch said.
 The project will also showcase innovative solutions to maximize energy efficiency.

 Workshops to run May-June this year will offer hands-on experience with hemp-lime to builders, architects, contractors, suppliers and self-builders.
 The HHH workshops are under the Deep Green Building Network, which hosts hemp building events in Europe and in the USA where it also partners with Tiny Hemp Houses, Ft.
-Collins, Colorado and The Fort, Duluth Minnesota.
+Collins, Colorado.